E3SM-Project/e3sm_diags/docs/html/_sources/install.rst.txt

        conda update conda

-If you are working on a machine/network that intercepts SSL communications (such as acme1), you will get an SSL error unless you disable the SSL verification
+If you are working on a machine/network that intercepts SSL communications (such as acme1), you will get an SSL error unless you disable the SSL verification:

    ::